Bernd is a program officer helping to manage the foundation’s Conservation and Markets Initiative.

 Bernd has a master of arts in Asian area studies and a master of public policy, both from the University of Michigan.
 Bernd earned his undergraduate degree from Occidental College.
 He and his family have lived in Half Moon Bay since 2001.

-Oceans and Seafood Markets Initiative
+Conservation and Markets Initiative